Skip to main content

 Waterloo significantly outperforms Chicago in tech talent concentration and growth.

-Although its total tech workforce is smaller, Waterloo’s tech talent concentration – the percentage of total employment in tech – is nearly three times higher than Chicago’s.
+Although its total tech workforce is smaller, Waterloo’s tech talent concentration – the percentage of total employment in tech – is more than three times higher than Chicago’s.
 This metric is a strong indicator of a region’s tech focus and growth potential.
-And don’t forget that our community is right beside Toronto, the third largest tech labour pool in North America.
+And don’t forget that our community is right beside Toronto, the sixth largest tech labour pool in North America.

 Data Point #2: Population growth